Dr Deola Naibakelao

 The SAFE Alumni Associations are established with the objective of putting the mid-career graduates under one umbrella for the purpose of sharing experiences, contributing to the improvement of agricultural extension in the target countries and consequently the development of agriculture at national level.Read more.

-Read more from the SAFE annual reports are avialbale below in PDF.
+The SAFE annual reports from 2003 - 2016 are avialbale below in PDF.

 - University of Cape Coast,